bvgastel/clippy/README.md

 - [ ] view file on desktop
 - [ ] copy file to/from desktop
 - [ ] support rendering part of a i3statusbar on desktop: CPU usage, memory usage, custom things, work queue like nq status (with remote queue)

+## To Do
+- [ ] improve error handling: errors in the clippy daemon (such as xsel/wl-paste not found) should be propagated to clippy clients (so they can exit with a non zero exit code)
+- [ ]

 ## Alternatives